la-ots/pelican/docs/foundation/agency-theming.md

 Some strategies to counter this could include:

 - Adjust Status Colors to be distinct
-- Use supporting Brand Colors for buttons
+- Create and use supporting brand colors for important user interface elements.
-- Only use brand-colored buttons in select regions like the top or bottom of a page.
+- Only use brand-colored buttons in specific, controlled regions, like the top or bottom of a page.

 To prevent ambiguity in this situation, you could try one of a few strategies: